DABassukas/HydroWorkflow/README.md

 ### .xlsx data input

-Create an .xlsx containing your water analyses.
-For the script to run the following variables must be provided with the exact column names shown below ( The column order is irrelevant). *Longitude and Latitude in Decimal Degrees - WGS 84, ions in mg/L and isotopic data in per mil.*
+1: Create an .xlsx containing your water analyses.
+For the script to run the following variables must be provided with the exact column names shown below ( The column order is irrelevant).
+Longitude and Latitude in Decimal Degrees - WGS 84, ions in mg/L and isotopic data in per mil.